 D. Reporting to the North Carolina Occupational Health and Safety Administration and OSHA Recordability – If an accident results in the death of one or more employees and/or hospitalization of three or more employees, the supervisor/department head must immediately notify Campus Police and advise Campus Police to contact the Safety Officer immediately.
 Such incidents must be reported to the NC OSH within 8 hours of the occurrence.
 Additionally, all fatal heart attacks occurring in the workplace, whether or not work-related, must be reported to the Safety Officer immediately.

-E. The Safety Officer and the Workers’ Compensation Administrator must determine recordability and log the injury/illness immediately after occurrence.
-The supervisor/department head must report all lost and restricted work activity days resulting injury/illness to the Workers’ Compensation Administrator.
+E. The Environmental Health and Safety Officer must determine recordability and log the injury/illness immediately after occurrence.
+The supervisor/department head must report all lost and restricted work activity days resulting injury/illness to the Environmental Health and Safety officer.

 III.
 Investigation Responsibility